 "So, what kind of music do you play?"

 Simple question, should be a simple answer.
-But the Splinters draw on influences that cross all kinds of style "boundaries" (yeah, like music should have boundaries, right?).
 The quick answer is, "It's kind of Americana.
 You know, a mash-up of bluesy, rootsy rock and roll, old country, alt-country, bluegrass and New Orleans funk.
 Only different."

-You won't hear oldies or classic rock covers, but whether it's songs by artists ranging from John Hiatt to Steve Earle to Lucinda Williams to Richard Thompson or originals that carry on those traditions, The Splinters deliver a high-energy, action-packed 3D show that draws in audiences of all kinds... and keeps them coming back.
+You won't hear oldies or the usual classic rock covers, but whether it's songs by artists ranging from Jason Isbell to Steve Earle to Lucinda Williams to Richard Thompson or originals that carry on those traditions, The Splinters deliver a high-energy, action-packed, 3D show that draws in audiences of all kinds... and keeps them coming back.